 Still, a betta that’s laying on the bottom of the tank does sound alarming.

-Is it turned on one side or are its fins supporting its body?
+Is the fish turned on one side or are its fins supporting its body?

-Is that a symptom for a serious illness or just another odd trait of character?
+Is that a symptom of a serious illness or just another odd trait of character?

 Will it be okay eventually or is that the final straw?